ewolff/microservice/HOW-TO-RUN.md

 * The tests use some ports on the local machine.
 Make sure that no server runs in the background.

-* Skip the tests: `./mvnw clean package package -Dmaven.test.skip=true` or `./mvnw.cmd clean package package -Dmaven.test.skip=true` (Windows).
+* Skip the tests: `./mvnw clean package -Dmaven.test.skip=true` or `./mvnw.cmd clean package -Dmaven.test.skip=true` (Windows).

 * In rare cases dependencies might not be downloaded correctly.
 In